18F/ux-guide/_pages/research/legal.md

 ## Compensating Research Participants

-For information on compensating research participants, refer to the guidance under "Incentives", which is located under ["Corresponding with Participants"](https://ux-guide.18f.gov/research/do/#corresponding-with-participants) in the “Do” section of the UX guide.
+For information on compensating research participants, refer to the guidance under "Compensating Research Participants", which is located under ["Corresponding with Participants"](https://ux-guide.18f.gov/research/do/#corresponding-with-participants) in the “Do” section of the UX guide.
 There are two versions of our [design research participant agreement](https://methods.18f.gov/participant-agreement/) to accomodate projects who will use volunteer participants in their research and projects who will compensate users alike.
 The agreement can be accessed in both English and Spanish.